kpiatti/portfolioSite/content/en/post/creditone_project.md

 #sort df by april bill amount from highest to lowest, then show first 10 rows
 df.sort_values(by=['bill_ap'], ascending=False).head(10)
 ```

-*Observations*
-* Suspicious data point:some customers have bill amounts that exceed their balance limits.
+Suspicious data points: some customers have bill amounts that exceed their balance limits.
 Does that mean credit one is not enforcing those limits?
-    * Maybe I should engineer a feature that is true iff the the customer's bill amount is ever bigger than their balance limit.
+    * Maybe I should engineer a logical var that is true iff the the customer's bill amount is bigger than their balance limit.

 ```python